BibliothecaDAO/master-scroll/docs/background/bibliothecadao.md

 ### Open source

 All code within this ecosystem is open source.
-Players are free to fork and tweak the game they see fit; the value of the ecosytem comes from not from constraining the code, but setting it free.
-It is no secret to why Linux is the most used operating system in the world; it's because of its open source nature.
+Players are free to fork and tweak the game as they see fit; the value of the ecosytem comes not from constraining the code, but setting it free.
+It is no secret as to why Linux is the most used operating system in the world; it's because of its open source nature.
 Anyone is free to build on Linux, and anyone is free to build and extend the Realms and Bibliotheca ecosystem.
 See our [Github](https://github.com/BibliothecaForAdventurers/).

 ### cc0 - no copyright reserved